Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 This fund provides support to cover travel allowances at the rate set by the appropriate industry award plus contingency for scheduled increases.
 Productions that pay above the award rate or have their own certified agreement will need to find alternative sources to cover the difference.

-If your tour is interrupted, for example, due to natural disasters or touring costs being significantly impacted by inflation, please contact us to discuss your circumstances.
+If your tour is interrupted, for example, due to natural disasters or other external circumstances beyond your control, please contact us to discuss whether other support is available.
 We will work with clients on a case-by-case basis with regards to any potential support.

 Contemporary Touring Initiative

-Up to three years of funding for the development and/or national touring of significant contemporary visual arts and craft exhibitions.
+This initiative provides up to $200,000 for the development and/or national touring of significant contemporary visual arts and craft exhibitions.

 About the program